PatrikElfstrom/Responsive-Headings/readme.md

 # Responsive text

-A responsive "fittext" script that is calculating the required font size to get the desired width of the element and sets that using the vw unit so that no window resize events is necessary.
+A responsive "fittext" script that is calculating the required font size based on the size of the parent element.
+Can be used with the vw (viewport width) unit so that no resize events have to be used.

 ## Download and Install:
-Download [responsive-text.js](https://raw.githubusercontent.com/PatrikElfstrom/Responsive-text/master/responsive-text.js) and place responsive-text.js in your project.
+Download [responsive-text.js](https://raw.githubusercontent.com/PatrikElfstrom/responsive-text/master/dist/responsive-text.js) and place responsive-text.js in your project.

 ## Usage:
-white-space: nowrap is required for it to work correctly.
-You can use `<br/>` to get line breaks.
+`white-space: nowrap;` is required for it to work correctly.
+You can use `<br />` to get line breaks.

+### Without resize event
 ```html
 <style>
     h1 { white-space: nowrap; }